commerce-docs/pagebuilder-examples/README.md

     rm Columns
     ```

+    Then you can run `bin/magento setup:upgrade` again to remove it from your Magento instance.

-1. From the Magento root directory, run the `setup:upgrade` command to install and enable the modules:
+1. From the Magento root directory, run the `setup:upgrade` command to install and enable the symlinked modules:

    ```bash
    bin/magento setup:upgrade